dosemedia/pretest-api/README.md

 yarn dev:docker:start
 ```

-4. Use the minio UI (http://localhost:9090/) to create a 'user-public' bucket as well as to create an api access key and secret.
+4. Use the minio UI (http://localhost:9090/) to create 'user-public', and 'project-assets-public' buckets as well as to create an api access key and secret.
 Update S3_ACCESS_KEY and S3_SECRET_KEY in .env file.

 5. Start the node.js server